Rail transportation in the United States: Passenger railroads

 but a major lawsuit delayed the project and as of February 2023 there are no signs of construction activity.

+A proposal is in the works for a over 200 mph high-speed rail system from Dallas/Fort Worth to Atlanta, Georgia along the I-20 corridor, currently named the I-20X, that will pass directly through places like Kilgore, Texas a historic railway city, bringing passenger rail service to that corridor for the first time since the Texas and Pacific's unnamed successor to the Louisiana Eagle in the late 1960s.
+This initiative promises to support regional development, reduce car dependency, and create jobs in areas like Kilgore, Tyler and East Texas.
+Early phases of planning are in motion, with design on the Atlanta-Birmingham segment expected to start by 2025.

 Car types

 The basic design of a passenger car was standardized by 1870.
 By 1900, the main car types were: baggage, coach, combine, diner, dome car, lounge, observation, private, Pullman, railroad post office (RPO) and sleeper.

 19th century: First passenger cars and early development

 The first passenger cars resembled stagecoaches.
 They were short, often less than 10 ft long, tall and rode on a single pair of axles.

 American mail cars first appeared in the 1860s and at first followed English design.
 They had a hook that would catch the mailbag in its crook.

 As locomotive technology progressed in the mid-19th century, trains grew in length and weight.
 Passenger cars grew along with them, first getting longer with the addition of a second truck (one at each end), and wider as their suspensions improved.
 Cars built for European use featured side door compartments, while American car design favored a single pair of doors at one end of the car in the car's vestibule; compartmentized cars on American railroads featured a long hallway with doors from the hall to the compartments.

 One possible reason for this difference in design principles between American and European carbuilding practice could be the average distance between stations on the two continents.
 While most European railroads connected towns and villages that were still very closely spaced, American railroads had to travel over much greater distances to reach their destinations.
 Building passenger cars with a long passageway through the length of the car allowed the passengers easy access to the restroom, among other things, on longer journeys.

 Dining cars first appeared in the late 1870s and into the 1880s.
 Until this time, the common practice was to stop for meals at restaurants along the way (which led to the rise of Fred Harvey's chain of Harvey House restaurants in America).
 At first, the dining car was simply a place to serve meals that were picked up en route, but they soon evolved to include galleys in which the meals were prepared.